bahrus/xtal-state/README.md

 To help alleviate issues 2 and 3, since we are not relying on this state management very much for binding between components (preferring direct passing via something like [petalia](https://github.com/bahrus/p-et-alia)) we can take some liberties in when to save to history.state, and for example wait for a window.requestAnimationFrame, confident that no one will care about such delays.

-We don't recommend using history.state to cache data, but only to save user selections, and to help manage global state where appropriate, in order to avoid lengthy prop passing where convenient.
+history.state doesn't seem like a good place cache data, but only to save user selections / navigations, and to help manage global state where appropriate, in order to avoid lengthy prop passing where convenient.

 ## Programmatic API